SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Unsubscribe Rate**

 The percentage messages that resulted in unsubscribes.
-Calculated by _number of all unsubscribes / number of messages sent._
+Calculated by _number of all unsubscribes / number of messages delivered._